Cuisinart TOA-60 Review

 Our Analysis and Test Results

 Doughnuts, chicken breast, and tater tots all proved to be a bit challenging for the TOA-60's air fry function.
-The doughnuts came out quite burned, the chicken breast was overly chewy, and the tater tots were very unevenly cooked.
+The doughnuts came out quite burned, the chicken breast was overly chewy, and the tater tots were unevenly cooked.
+Needless to say, the TOA-60 simply does not offer an even cooking experience.

 Ease of Cleaning

+Unfortunately, the negative experience continues with temperature accuracy.
 The TOA-60 was also the worst of the bunch in our temperature accuracy tests.
-In general it ran about 25 ̊ hotter than the set temperature, but when we set it to 400˚ the oven temperature reached a whopping 485˚.
+It ran about 25 ̊ hotter than the set temperature across the board, but when we set it to 400˚, the oven temperature reached a whopping 485˚.

 Given the TOA-60's relatively poor performance in all of our air frying tests, we think it is quite a poor value for anyone looking to do some air frying.
 Even its additional abilities as a toaster oven can't really make up for its lack of air frying performance.

-Though the Cuisinart TOA-60's suite of cooking features is enticing, its air frying function is a clear step below that of all the dedicated air fryers we tested, and even lags far behind other multi-function air fryers like the Breville Smart Oven Air and the Ninja Foodi.
+Though the Cuisinart TOA-60's suite of cooking features is enticing, its air frying function is a clear step below that of all the dedicated air fryers we tested.
+It even lags far behind other multi-function air fryers like the Breville Smart Oven Air and the Ninja Foodi.